One request I see fairly often for C# is to add the concept of borrowed values. That is values which can be used but

 To help illustrate these difficulties this post is going to focus on what it would look like if borrowing were added to C# for reference types.
 Borrowing, the concept of use but don’t store, is a necessary pre-requisite for most forms of ownership.
 Lacking borrowing the more desired features, like stack allocation of classes, wouldn’t be possible.

-In this post borrowed references will be denoted with a &
+In this post borrowed references will be denoted with a & following the type name.
+So Widget is a normal reference

-is a borrowed reference.
+while Widget& is a borrowed reference.
 There is a subtyping relationship between borrowed and normal references

-but not the other way around.
+meaning a Widget is convertible to a Widget& but not the other way around.
 This annotation can be applied to locals

 class Widget {